pomdtr/smallweb.run/www/index.md

 features:
   - icon: 📂
     title: File-Based Hosting
     details: Smallweb maps subdomains to subfolders in your smallweb directory.
-Creating a new app is as simple as creating a new folder.
+Creating a new app is as simple as running `mkdir ~/smallweb/<app-name>`.
   - icon: ⚡
     title: Instant Feedback
     details: No build or deploy step is required.
 Just save your changes and refresh your browser.